A short note on dynamics and degrees of freedom in $2d$ classical gravity: Quantum two-dimensional gravity

-it means that the system presents an "emerging" Weyl symmetry which is necessary to ensure that there is only one off-shell degree of freedom (three from $g_0$ and one from $\phi$, minus two from diffeomorphisms and one from this emerging symmetry).
-Note that this emerging Weyl symmetry is not fundamental since it is very specific to the conformal gauge, at the opposite of Weyl symmetry \eqref{2dgrav:sym:weyl}: this last symmetry (when it exists) can be used in any gauge and truly reduce the total number of off-shell degrees of freedom, whereas the emerging Weyl is here only not to spoil the counting due to the redundant notation.
-In particular any action should have this invariance in order to be background independent.
+it means that the system presents an emergent Weyl symmetry which is necessary to ensure that there is only one off-shell degree of freedom (three from $g_0$ and one from $\phi$, minus two from diffeomorphisms and one from this emergent symmetry).
+This emergent Weyl symmetry is not fundamental since it is very specific to the conformal gauge, at the opposite of the Weyl symmetry \eqref{2dgrav:sym:weyl}: this last symmetry (when it exists) can be used in any gauge and truly reduce the total number of off-shell degrees of freedom, whereas the emergent Weyl is here only not to spoil the counting due to the redundant notation.
+In particular, any action in the conformal gauge should have this invariance to be background-independent.

 The total partition function is